mdsitton/RhythmGameChart/spec.md

 ## Header

-Byte order mark:
+Byte order mark
 - This could be a 4 byte ascii sequence that would be tied back to the name of the data format we decide on.
   - or maybe not I dont really know a lot about BOM's

 Version Number
 - We should have a version number in the header incase we need to ammend the format due to issues or functionality improvments.
   - Also backwards compatibility should be taken into consideration for new format versions.

 Track Offsets:
 - An offset table will store file offsets from the start of the metadata section for all tracks in the file.
   - Metadata will always be offset 0 so there really isnt much reason to include it in the table.

 ## Metadata